🌿 What Is Naturopathic Medicine?

 During training, ND students complete:

-• In-depth study of natural therapeutics such as clinical nutrition, botanical medicine, homeopathy, physical medicine, and counseling
+In-depth study of natural therapeutics such as nutrition, botanical medicine, homeopathy, physical medicine, and hydrotherapy

 ⚖️ Scope of Practice and State Variations

-The scope of naturopathic medicine varies widely by state in the U.S.
+The scope of naturopathic medicine varies widely by state in the U.S., similar to how lawyers must pass the bar exam for each state they practice in.

-• In licensed states (such as Washington, Oregon, Arizona, California, Vermont, and others), NDs are regulated by a state medical or naturopathic board and may act as primary care providers.
-They can diagnose and treat medical conditions, prescribe certain medications, and perform minor office procedures.
+In licensed states (such as Washington, California, Minneosta, Oregon, Arizona, , Vermont, and others), NDs are regulated by a state medical or naturopathic board.
+In some licensed states, NDs may act as primary care providers, meaning they can perform annual exams, often work with health insurance, order screening and laboratory tests, order imaging, send referrals to specialists, etc. They can diagnose and treat medical conditions, prescribe certain medications, and perform minor office procedures.

-Because of this variability, it’s important for patients to check whether their ND is licensed in a regulated state and has graduated from an accredited naturopathic medical school.
+Because of this variability, it’s important for patients to check whether their ND is licensed in a regulated state and has graduated from an accredited naturopathic medical school, since scope and title protection differ by state, individuals may use the title “ND” without having completed accredited medical training or clinical education.

 🌱 The Philosophy Behind Naturopathic Care